-Of course it is happening inside your head, Harry, but why on earth should that mean that it is not real?”- Dumbledore
+Of course it is happening inside your head, Harry, but why on earth should that mean that it is not real?”
+(DH, ch.
+35)

 Hogwarts has infiltrated our hearts and minds and become a bigger part of us than a lot of things in this world.
 And really, the wizarding world has only become more “real” to us as time passes.
-We’ve created Diagon Alley, eaten Bertie Bott’s Every Flavor Beans, played Quidditch, and attended Hogwarts both in and out of our imaginations.
+We’ve created Diagon Alley, eaten Bertie Bott’s Every Flavour Beans, played quidditch, and attended Hogwarts both in and out of our imaginations.
 No matter what, it’s real for us.
 J.K.
 Rowling’s tweet today is a short but sweet reminder to us that our invitation to Hogwarts doesn’t come in a sealed envelope – it comes with one simple, extraordinary sentence: